anshul711/anshul711/README.md

 - 👋 Hi, I’m @anshul711
-- 👀 I’m interested in - Theoretical Cosmology
+- 👀 I’m interested in - Theoretical Cosmology and Astrophysics
-- 🌱 I’m currently learning - MontePython for distance ladder measurements
+- 🌱 I’m currently learning - MontePython and other MCMC techniques for cosmological parameters.
-- 💞️ I’m looking to collaborate on - Hubble Distance Ladder problem
+- 💞️ I’m looking to collaborate on - Hubble Parameter problem and Bianchi Type-I,V universe parameter estimation.
 - 📫 How to reach me - anshul.verma690@gmail.com

 <!---